PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 PIH Identification Checklist

-Dark spot appeared after inflammation (pimple, cut, rash, burn).
+Dark spot appeared after a pimple, cut, rash, or burn.

 You can trace it back to a specific event or condition.